lumigo-io/opentelemetry-js-distro/README.md

 Simply set the `LUMIGO_AUTO_FILTER_HTTP_ENDPOINTS_REGEX` environment variable to a regex string that will match the urls, spans for matching urls will be not be delivered (works for both incoming & outgoing HTTP requests).

+If we are filtering out an HTTP call to an opentelemetry traced component, every subsequent invocation made by that component won't be traced either.

+When filtering out an HTTP span, all child spans will not be recorded as well.

 NOTE: When urls are accessed using standard ports (80 for HTTP and 443 for HTTPS), the port is not included in the url.

 example patterns: